Donyicoder2006/Resturant-Item-Price-Predictor/README.md

 # Resturant-Item-Price-Predictor
 Hi, the repository is about a ML model, that can predict the most optimum price based on certain inputs from the resturant owner.I have imported a excel dataset and pre-processed, encoded, scaled it using Scikit-learn
+# Use Case:
+Prdicting the most opimum price for a particular item in a resturant for extracting maximum profit and also earning a good customer base.